 - a) Users are accountable for ensuring the security of their University login and protect against unauthorised use.
 In particular: - i.
-A strong and complex password that complies with the current password policy (refer to IT Security Procedures for the current policy) that is not used with other online services must be chosen. - ii.
-Multi-factor authentication must be configured on the user's account. - iii.
-Password must never be disclosed to or shared with others. - iv.
-Password must be changed when there is a chance that it has been compromised or become known to others. - b) Users must prove their identity by showing a valid photo ID (either in person, or over a video call) when asking an IT support staff to perform one or more of the following actions: - i.
-Reset the password to a temporary password. - ii.
-Modify the secondary email used for password recovery. - iii.
-Reset (erase) all existing multi-factor authentication factors for the purpose of enrolling a new factor. - c) Users must not use other people's accounts or otherwise impersonate other users to gain access to University IT. - d) When access to University IT is no longer required by the User or their direct reports, the User or their supervisor should contact ITDS to ensure redundant access is removed in a timely fashion. - e) Line managers are responsible for ensuring that where their direct reports access becomes redundant (for example after changing roles and responsibilities), it is removed as soon as possible. - f) Business owners are accountable for performing periodic reviews (at least annually) of access to University IT that they own to ensure that access granted to users remains current, and any excessive access is removed. - g) Prior to the account holder's IT account being disabled, it is the account holder's responsibility to ensure that all files and email messages on their account are stored in accordance with the Information Management and Governance Policy. - h) Where an account holder is unable to comply with Procedure 3g before leaving the University (for instance, due to illness or death), the relevant supervisor of that account holder may request that the Chief Information Officer (CIO) or Chief Information Security Officer arrange for a nominated University account holder to be granted access to view and deal with the records associated with the account before it is disabled.
+A strong and complex password that complies with the current password policy (refer to IT Security Procedures for the current policy) that is not used with other online services must be chosen - ii.
+Multi-factor authentication must be configured on user's account - iii.
+Password must never be disclosed to or shared with others - iv.
+Password must be changed when there is a chance that it has been compromised or become known to others - b) Users must prove their identity by showing a valid photo ID (either in person, or over a video call) when asking an IT support staff to perform one or more of the following actions: - i.
+Reset the password to a temporary password - ii.
+Modify the secondary email used for password recovery - iii.
+Reset (erase) all existing multi-factor authentication factors for the purpose of enrolling a new factor - c) Users must not use other people's accounts or otherwise impersonate other users to gain access to University IT. - d) When an access to a University IT is no longer required by the User or their direct reports, then User or their supervisor should contact the ITDS to ensure redundant access is removed in a timely fashion. - e) Line managers are responsible for ensuring that access of their direct reports that become redundant (for example after changing roles and responsibilities) are removed as soon as possible.

+- f) Business owners are accountable for performing periodic reviews (at least annually) of access to University IT that they own to ensure that access granted to users remain current. and any excessive access is removed. - g) Prior to the account holder's IT account being disabled, it is the account holder's responsibility to ensure that all files and email messages on their account are stored in accordance with the Information Management Policy. - h) Where an account holder is unable to comply with Procedure 3f before leaving the University (for instance, due to illness or death), the relevant supervisor of that account holder may request that the Chief Information Officer arrange for a nominated University account holder to be granted access to view and deal with the records associated with the account before it is disabled.